 SOM CENTER OF EXCELLENCE

 While Meharry Medical College is a historically Black college, the student body reflects the diversity of the nation, with individuals also representing Caucasian, Hispanic, Asian, and Native American communities.
-Through a generous grant from the Bureau of Health Professions, a component of the Health Resources and Services Administration, the Center of Excellence addresses cultural diversity.
+Through a generous grant from the Bureau of Health Workforce, a component of the Health Resources and Services Administration, the Center of Excellence addresses cultural diversity.

 As a grant recipient, Meharry’s Center of Excellence has demonstrated success in meeting the following legislative requirements: